 Price of Niagara Pro

-Niagara Pro is our premium in-app upgrade to unlock all of Niagara Launcher's features.
-We offer multiple subscriptions, but all unlock the same content.
+Niagara Pro is our premium in-app upgrade to unlock Niagara Launcher's features.
+We offer multiple payment plans, but all unlock the same content.
 To keep prices fair for everyone, they can vary by country.
 Here's how much Niagara Pro costs:

 • Yearly subscription: $9.99/9.99€/₹120 a year